Ranked: the 63 GREATEST chocolate bars of all time

 Grzegorz Czapski/Shutterstock

 Known for its brightly wrapped bars and fair-trade efforts, Tony’s Chocolonely is a brand with a conscience.
-Set up in 2005 by Dutch TV producer and journalist Teun van de Keuken, the company has been trying to raise awareness surrounding slavery within the cocoa industry, on a mission to end it completely.
+Founded in 2005 by Dutch TV producer and journalist Teun van de Keuken, the company set out to raise awareness surrounding slavery within the cocoa industry and is on a mission to end it completely.
 Since initially launching in the Netherlands, the brand now has a 20% share of the Dutch chocolate bar market and is available in many countries across the globe, including Germany, the UK and the US.

 <p>TanyaLovus/Shutterstock</p>